-Blogging involves writing about your insights, experiences, passions, and ideas, and it can also serve as a place to discuss events.
+Blogging involves writing about your insights, experiences, passions, and ideas and can also serve as a place to discuss events.

-A developer can write about a variety of technical topics, including new technologies, best tools to use, work experiences, and how to be effective as a developer.
+A developer can write about various technical topics, including new technologies, best tools to use, work experiences, and how to be effective as a developer.

-Medium is a great place to start blogging because it is free, and because vast numbers of people visit the platform every day.
+Medium is a great place to start blogging because it is free, and many people visit the platform daily.

 But if you choose to blog, having a personal website is essential.
 (You don’t want to build a house on land that’s not yours.)